Smartwatch: 2010s

-Sony Ericsson launches the Sony Ericsson LiveView, a wearable watch device which is basically an external Bluetooth display for an Android Smartphone.
+Sony Ericsson launched the Sony Ericsson LiveView, a wearable watch device which was essentially an external Bluetooth display for an Android smartphone.

-Vyzin Electronics Private Limited launched a ZigBee enabled smart watch with cellular connectivity for remote health monitoring called VESAG.
+Vyzin Electronics Private Limited launched a ZigBee enabled smart watch called VESAG, which featured cellular connectivity for remote health monitoring.

 Motorola released MOTOACTV on 6 November 2011.

-Pebble (watch) was an innovative smartwatch that raised the most money at the time on Kickstarter reaching $10.3 Million between 12 April – 18 May 2012.
-The watch has a 1.26 in 144 × 168 pixel black and white memory LCD using an ultra low-power "transflective LCD" manufactured by Sharp with a backlight, a vibrating motor, a magnetometer, ambient light sensors, and a three-axis accelerometer.
-It can communicate with an Android or iOS device using both Bluetooth 2.1 and Bluetooth 4.0 (Bluetooth Low Energy) using Stonestreet One's Bluetopia+MFi software stack.
-Bluetooth 4.0 with low energy (LE) support was not initially enabled, but a firmware update in November 2013 enabled it.
-The watch is charged using a modified USB-cable that attaches magnetically to the watch to maintain water resistance capability.
+Pebble is a smartwatch that was funded via Kickstarter, which set a fundraising record for the site, raising $10.3 million between 12 April and 18 May 2012.
+The watch has a 1.26 in 144 × 168 pixel black and white memory LCD, using an ultra low-power "transflective LCD" manufactured by Sharp.
+It features a backlight, vibrating motor, magnetometer, ambient light sensors, and three-axis accelerometer.
+It can communicate with an Android or iOS device using both Bluetooth 2.1 and Bluetooth 4.0 (Bluetooth Low Energy) via Stonestreet One's Bluetopia+MFi software stack.
+Bluetooth 4.0 support was not initially enabled, but a firmware update in November 2013 enabled it.
+The watch is charged using a modified USB-cable that attaches magnetically to the watch, allowing it to maintain water resistance.
 The battery was reported in April 2012 to last seven days.
-Based on feedback from Kickstarter backers, the developers added water-resistance to the list of features.
+Based on feedback from Kickstarter backers, the developers added water resistance to the device's feature set.
 The Pebble has a waterproof rating of 5 atm, which means it can be submerged down to 40 m and has been tested in both fresh and salt water, allowing one to shower, dive or swim while wearing the watch.

-In 2013, the claim to first ever smartwatch to capture the full capability of a smartphone was laid by startup Omate with the TrueSmart.
-The TrueSmart originated from a Kickstarter campaign which raised over 1 million dollars, making it the 5th most successful Kickstarter to date.
-The TrueSmart made its public debut in early 2014.
+In 2013, startup Omate announced its TrueSmart watch via a Kickstarter campaign, claiming it was the first smartwatch to capture the full capabilities of a smartphone.
+The campaign raised over $1 million, making it the 5th most successful Kickstarter at that time.
+The device made its public debut in early 2014.
 Consumer device analyst Avi Greengart, from research firm Current Analysis, suggested that 2013 may be the "year of the smartwatch", as "the components have gotten small enough and cheap enough" and many consumers own smartphones that are compatible with a wearable device.
 Wearable technology, such as Google Glass, was speculated to evolve into a business worth US$6 billion annually, and a July 2013 media report revealed that the majority of major consumer electronics manufacturers were undertaking work on a smartwatch device at the time of publication.
 The retail price of a smartwatch could be over US$300, plus data charges, while the minimum cost of smartphone-linked devices may be US$100.

-As of July 2013, the list of companies that were engaged in smartwatch development activities consists of Acer, Apple, BlackBerry, Foxconn/Hon Hai, Google, LG, Microsoft, Qualcomm, Samsung, Sony, VESAG and Toshiba.
+As of July 2013, the list of companies that were engaged in smartwatch development activities consisted of Acer, Apple, BlackBerry, Foxconn/Hon Hai, Google, LG, Microsoft, Qualcomm, Samsung, Sony, VESAG and Toshiba.
 Some notable omissions from this list include HP, HTC, Lenovo, and Nokia.
 Science and technology journalist Christopher Mims identified the following points in relation to the future of smartwatches: